WSU-Physics-Courses/physics-521-classical-mechanics/Docs/Assignments/06_HamiltonianDynamics.md

      =  \frac{mq^2}{2(T + t)}.
    $$

    Note that this does *not* have the same form as the separable solution we constructed above.
-This is due to the choice of initial condistions $S_0(q)$.
+This is due to the choice of initial conditions $S_0(q)$.
 In particular, our separable solution corresponds with the initial conditions $S_0(q) = m v_0 q$ instead.
 Mathematically, however, the Hamilton-Jacobi equations can be solved with any arbitrary initial conditions.

 +++